-The safety guide will show you all you need to know to use your printer safely
+The safety guide will show you everything you need to know to use your printer safely

-To avoid potential risks the user should read and understand the following safety measures (you are strongly advised to read this before using the 3D printer).
+You should read and understand the following safety measures to avoid any potential risks (We strongly advise you to read this before using the 3D printer).

-There are areas where extra care should be taken, safety alert stickers have been affixed to the relevant parts of the machine to warn the user of potential hazards.
+There are areas where extra care must be taken.
+Safety alert stickers have been affixed to certain parts of the machine to warn the user of potential hazards.

 BCN3D is exempt from any liability if the user does not follow the use and safety instructions.

 The following stickers have been affixed to the printer to warn users about hazardous areas of the machine, and actions that are not recommended as they will stop the machine from working properly.

 - Supervise the printer while it is printing to make sure it is working properly.

 - The spatula can be a dangerous tool that can cause injuries.
 Use it only to remove plastic residue after calibration assistant or a printing job.